Eman-Gon/MantisGrid-AI-Hackathon-2026/track-1/README.md

 | **Cost efficiency** — dollars per case, read alongside accuracy | 20% |

 The state of the art gets about **one case in nine**, so most answers will be wrong.
 Build for that.
-Full detail: `docs/scoring.md` and `../JUDGING.md`.
+Full detail: `docs/scoring.md`

 ## The guides